 Apache Hop is known to work well on the following widely used Java Runtimes:

-Apache Hop works well with these 64-bit java runtimes for version 11.
+Apache Hop works well with these 64-bit java runtimes for version 8 or higher.

 java -version if you’re not sure which Java version is currently installed on your system.
 Your output should be similar to the one shown below.